cuiter/cashplot/README.md

 Install the dependencies:
 `pip install -r requirements.txt`

+List the command-line options:
+`python -m cashplot --help`

 Run CashPlot:
-`python -m cashplot <path/to/transactions.csv> <path/to/config.json>`
+`python -m cashplot [--config <path/to/config.json>] <path/to/transactions.csv>`

-For example, to generate the graph displayed above, run:
+For example, to generate the graph shown above, run:
-`python -m cashplot examples/transactions.csv examples/config.json`
+`python -m cashplot --config examples/config.json examples/transactions.csv`

 When you run CashPlot, the graph is displayed in a browser window.
 By default, the graph is zoomed in on the last year.
 You can double-click to